CodeChica/plus-plus/guides/html.md

 ### Tools

+Web developers rely on many tools to help them build amazing web sites.
+Below is a list of tools that we will use in this course.

+#### dev-tools

 Web Developers use a **Web Browser** with [Dev Tools][devtools] like [Google Chrome][chrome].

 {% include youtube.html youtube_id="VYyQv0CSZOE" %}

+#### http-server

 In this class we'll use an HTTP server by installing it with the following
 command: